smrealms/wiki-data/privacy.md

 When registering for an account with Space Merchant Realms, you will be asked to provide us with the following personally identifiable information that can be used to contact or identify you:
 * E-mail address

-### Usage Data
-Usage Data is collected automatically when playing Space Merchant Realms.
-This may include information such as your IP address, browser type, browser version, the time and date of your visit, and other diagnostic data.

 ### Registration from Third-Party Social Media Services
 Space Merchant Realms allows you to create an account and log in through the following Third-party Social Media Services:
 * Google